 However, Juan Diego did not revisit Zumárraga as instructed.
 His uncle, Juan Bernardino, was now very sick.
 According to one version of the story, Juan Diego tried to avoid seeing Mary at Tepeyac Hill, afraid that she would order him to return to Zumárraga despite his uncle’s sickness.
 Yet the Virgin appeared on the hill anyway.
 Juan Diego explained his circumstances, and to his surprise, Mary offered healing words.
 She told him, “Do not be concerned, do not fear the illness… do not let your uncle’s illness worry you, for he will not die of what he now has.”
 Juan Bernardino saw her himself at that moment, curing his disease.
 Beyond thankful, Juan Diego left to follow the Virgin’s instructions, collecting flowers from the hill for her.
 She attached them to his tilma (an Indigenous Mexican cloak), and he departed to visit Zumárraga.

 Now the bishop would finally see the miracle for himself.
 At the bishop’s palace, the flowers on Juan Diego’s tilma fell off, revealing an image of the Virgin Mary in their place.
 Zumárraga burst into tears, begging Mary for forgiveness for his skepticism.
-A few days later, he authorized the construction of a shrine on Tepeyac Hill, exactly where Juan Diego had described.
+A few days later, he authorized the construction of a shrine on Tepeyac Hill, exactly where Juan Diego had described it.

 The Sources for Juan Diego and Our Lady of Guadalupe